-MET 125 - Introduction to Meteorology
+MET 125 - Weather and Climate

-4 Credits This course provides students with an introduction to the general circulation of the atmosphere and the mechanisms responsible for the generation of daily weather.
-Students study seasonal and daily temperatures, atmospheric moisture, stability and cloud development, air pressure and winds, weather forecasting, and severe weather.
+4 Credits This course provides students with an introduction to the general circulation of the atmosphere and the mechanisms responsible for the generation of weather and climate.
+Students study seasonal and daily temperatures, air pressure and wind, atmospheric moisture, cloud development, precipitation, severe weather, and climate change.
+Course fee.